alexis-lp/Deep_Learning_TP/README.md

 `self.pool = nn.MaxPool2d(kernel_size=2, stride=2, padding=0)`

-And I used convolutions that create more channels (up to 750 for my best performance).
+And I used convolutions that create more channels (up to 750 for my best performance) to keep a result with a quite high size.
+Indeed, I observed that having a neural network becoming deeper is better than having a wider one.
 For every test I adapted the number of epochs in order to limit the overfitting phenomenon.

 I had been progressing slowly from 72% of accuracy on the test images to 74% and finally I reached my best configuration that you can find on my notebook.